Language and Sketching: An LLM-driven Interactive Multimodal Multitask Robot Navigation Framework: Experiments

 In this study, we recruited 15 participants aged 20-27, with 5 females and 10 males, and 6 possessing a technical background.
 These participants had no prior involvement in this project.
 The experiments took place in a simulated living room, each lasting approximately 60 minutes.
 Participants controlled a mobile robot through three methods: 1) Manual control using a joystick; 2) Semi-automatic control requiring real-time updating of targets in the Rviz interface with RL w/o CI; 3) Our proposed method, combines text, voice, and sketches for test execution.
 To counter potential order effects, we randomized the experimental sequence and allotted time for participants to acclimate to the control methods.

 In our research, based on prior tests, we incorporated human-following and human-guiding tasks, resulting in five tests, with some tests illustrated in Fig.~\ref{inter_figure}-Left.
 Some tests required participants to place obstacles undetectable to the robot to increase complexity.
 We recorded the completion times for three point-to-point navigation tests conducted by the participants, as shown in Fig.~\ref{inter_figure}-Right.
 LIM2N demonstrated significant robustness with minimal variance across users.
 Its average speed was comparable to other techniques, excelling in standard tests but lagging in more complex tests due to differences between simulated RL algorithms and real-world robot dynamics.
-Based on this, LIM2N proves to be both more efficient and stability.
+Based on this, LIM2N proves to be both more efficient and stable.

 After the experiments, participants rated their experiences using a 5-point Likert scale, summarized in Fig.~\ref{inter_5_figure}.
 The results showed LIM2N has made advancements in enhanced learning, intelligent operation, and improved control.
-The method's intuitiveness and user preferences were similar to joystick controls.
+LIM2N's intuitiveness and user preferences were similar to joystick controls.
 Conversations with participants favoring joystick control revealed their preference for manual interaction, influenced by their affinity for mechanics.
 Many noted that on the Rviz platform, updating based on the real-time status of the robot was not as convenient as using a joystick due to the inability to see potential obstacles.
-Overall, LIM2N provided a superior interactive experience, emphasizing the enhanced user experience our approach delivers.
+Overall, LIM2N provided a satisfactory interactive experience, highlighting the enhanced user experience it provides.